danieljfarrell/pvtrace/docs/info.rst

 History
 -------

-pvtrace v2.0 has been totally re-written in 2019.
+pvtrace v2.0 has been totally re-written in 2019 by Daniel Farrell.

-pvtrace v1 to v1.3 was originally written between 2008-2010 as apart of my PhD studies in luminescent solar concentrators with contributions from Carl Poelking (Constructive Solid Geometry), Karl C Godel (Convex objects, Faces, and Polygons), Markus Fuhrer (povray scene rendering and multiprocessing) and Amanda Chatten (Windows friendly paths).
+pvtrace v1 to v1.3 was originally written between 2008-2010 as apart of my PhD studies in luminescent solar concentrators with contributions from (in no particular order),

+ * Carl Poelking (Constructive Solid Geometry),
+ * Karl C Godel (Convex objects, Faces, and Polygons),
+ * Markus Fuhrer (povray scene rendering and multiprocessing),
+ * Amanda Chatten (Windows friendly paths),
+ * Dario Cambie (Bug fixs)